Addressing Mental Health Care Challenges In Multicultural Families

 Experiencing mental health challenges?

-What mental health challenges might multicultural families face?
+Common mental health challenges in multicultural families

 Mental health challenges in multicultural families may stem from a mix of cultural, social, and economic factors.
 While each family is unique, let’s take a closer look at some common challenges many may face.